 Students have the right to appeal suspension status to the Director of Financial Aid.
-Students who wish to exercise this right are required to complete a Satisfactory Academic Progress Appeal form and follow the formal documentation requirements provided by the College.
-Students should provide the Director of Financial

-Aid with specific details that fully explain the extenuating circumstance (i.e. death in the family, illness or injury to the student) or cause(s) preventing the student from achieving satisfactory academic progress requirements and complete an academic plan with an academic advisor.
-Appeals are accepted on a case-by-case basis.
+Students who wish to exercise this right are required to complete a Satisfactory Academic Progress Appeal form and follow the formal documentation requirements provided by the college.
+Students should provide the Director of Financial Aid with specific details that fully explain the extenuating circumstance (i.e. Death in the family, illness or injury to the student) cause(s) preventing the student from achieving satisfactory academic progress requirements and complete an academic plan with an academic advisor.
+Appeals are accepted case-by-case.
 If the appeal is accepted, the student's financial aid will be reinstated, along with a probationary period, whereby the director will outline specific requirements that will be used to bring the student's academic progress within standards.
-If the appeal is denied, students may appeal this decision to the Executive Dean of Student Services.
-Decisions made by the Dean are final.

-A student who submits an appeal due to minimum cumulative completion rate and/or cumulative GPA requirements and is denied by both the director and Dean must meet the minimum cumulative completion rate and/or cumulative GPA requirements as set forth in this policy and will not receive further financial assistance until minimum requirements are met.
-Decisions made by the Dean are final.
+A student who submits an appeal due to minimum cumulative completion rate and/or cumulative GPA requirements and is denied by both the director must meet the minimum cumulative completion rate and/or cumulative GPA requirements as set forth in this policy and will not receive further financial assistance until minimum requirements are met.
+Decisions made by the Director are final.

-A student who submits an appeal due to maximum hours attempted and is denied by both the director and Dean will remain on permanent financial aid suspension.
-Neither the director nor Dean will accept any further appeals.
+A student who submits an appeal due to maximum hours attempted and is denied by the Director will remain on permanent financial aid suspension.
+The Director will not accept any further appeals.